 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$4,130 limit in a year.
+Many people do not reach the \$4,430 limit in a year.

-We will let you know if you reach this \$4,130 amount.
+We will let you know if you reach this \$4,430 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage

-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550
+SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050

-For Tier 1 and Tier 6 you pay your copayment or coinsurance.
+During this stage, for Tier 1 and select drugs on Tier 6, you pay your copayment or coinsurance.

-When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on other brand name drugs.
+For all other drugs, when you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.

-You also receive some coverage for other generic drugs.
+You also receive some coverage for generic drugs.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

 You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2021, that amount is \$6,550.
+In 2022, that amount is \$7,050.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.

-Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs
+Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs drugs -------

-Here are Medicare's rules that we must follow when we keep track of your out-of-pocket costs for your drugs.
+Here are Medicare's rules that we must follow when we keep track of your out-of-pocket costs for your